koykov/vector/readme.md

 func (Vector) ParseCopyString(string) error
 ```

-copy-versions allow to make a copy of source data explicitly.
+Copy-versions allow to make a copy of source data explicitly.
 By default, vector not makes a copy and nodes "points" to
 memory outside of vector.
 It's a developer responsibility to extend a life of a source data at least the same as vector's
 life.
-If it's impossible, he better way is to use a copy-methods.
+If it's impossible, the better way is to use a copy-methods.

 The exclusive feature of vector is a possibility to parse many source documents using one vector instance:
 ```go